March Madness Caesars Sportsbook Promo Code: Use SICZRDYW and Bet $1 to Double Your Winnings on 10 Bets

 Bet $1 and double your winnings on your next 10 bets at Caesars Sportsbook - CLAIM NOW

-Review the following terms and conditions carefully before using our exclusive Caesars Sportsbook promo code during March Madness:
+Please review the following terms and conditions carefully before using our Caesars Sportsbook promo code during March Madness:

-- You must use code SICZRDYW to unlock the Caesars Sportsbook welcome bonus.
+- To unlock the Caesars Sportsbook welcome bonus, use the code SICZRDYW.

-- Make a minimum $10 deposit and place a minimum $1 bet on any betting market.
-Win or lose, you’ll receive 10 100% profit boost tokens.
+- Deposit at least $10 and place a bet of $1 or more on any betting market.
+Whether you win or lose, you’ll receive 10 profit boost tokens, each providing a 100% boost.

-- You must make your $1 wager on odds of –10000 or longer.
-The same minimum odds apply to each profit boost token.
+- Your $1 bet must have odds of -10000 or longer, and the same minimum odds apply to each profit boost token.

-- The maximum wager for each token is $25, and the maximum additional winnings for each token is $2,500.
+- Each token has a maximum wager limit of $25, with a cap of $2,500 in additional winnings per token.

-- Caesars Sportsbook will remove unused profit boost tokens from your account after 14 days.
+- Unused profit boost tokens will be removed from your account after 14 days.

-With your 10 profit boost tokens guaranteed, we recommend shooting for big odds with your initial wager — especially if you’re betting the minimum $1.
+With 10 guaranteed profit boost tokens, we advise you to aim for higher odds with your initial wager, especially if you're placing the minimum $1 bet.

 Bet $1 and double your winnings on your next 10 bets at Caesars Sportsbook - CLAIM NOW